 • 2 months’ salary, if the employee has more than 15 years of seniority at the time of expiration of the notice period, and

 There are no laws regarding probationary periods in Denmark.
 However, a probationary period of up to three months may be agreed upon and the period cannot be extended.
 During the probationary period both the employer and employee are entitled to terminate the employment contract by giving 14 days of notice.

-When hiring employees in Denmark, Employment law sustains that Employees have the right to five weeks of paid holiday leave if they have worked an entire calendar year leading up to the holiday year (1 May to 30 April).
-If an employee has been employed for less than a full calendar year, he earns 2.08 days per month of employment.
+When hiring employees in Denmark, employment law sustains that employees have the right to five weeks of paid holiday leave if they have worked an entire calendar year leading up to the holiday year (1 May to 30 April).
+An employee that has been employed for less than a full calendar year, earns 2.08 days per month of employment.